What is Petroleum?

 Petroleum is referred to as “Black Gold.”
-This name itself is an indication towards its importance to humans.
-Crude oil is considered to be the “mother of all commodities” as it is used to manufacture various products such as pharmaceuticals, plastics, gasoline, synthetic fabrics, etc. Petroleum or oil has also been the world’s leading source of energy since the 1950’s.
+This name itself is an indication of its importance to humans.
+Crude oil is considered to be the “mother of all commodities” as it is used to manufacture various products such as pharmaceuticals, plastics, gasoline, synthetic fabrics, etc. Petroleum or oil has also been the world’s leading source of energy since the 1950s.

 The word petroleum translates to “rock oil.”
 It is derived from the Greek word “petra” and the Latin word “oleum”.
 When it is drilled from the ground in the liquid form, it is called crude oil.
 Humans have known about its existence for 4000 years.
 However, the first time crude oil was pumped from the ground was 2500 years ago in China and the world’s first crude oil well was drilled in Pennsylvania, USA only in the year 1859.

 - Petroleum is formed from the remains of dead plants and animals.

 - When plants and animals die, they sink and settle on the seabed.